List of English Baby Names Meanings Starting with J

 Meaning: Spearruler Origin: English

-Meaning: Follower Origin: English
+Meaning: One who be holds Origin: English

-Meaning: Follower Origin: English
+Meaning: One who be holds Origin: English

-Meaning: Carter Origin: English
+Meaning: One who be holds Origin: English